National Start-up Day: 5 Big trends to watch out for in 2023

 Hybrid model in edtech

-According to a report by Tracxn, the edtech sector saw a 39 per cent decline in fundraising in 2022.
+The edtech sector saw a 39 per cent decline in fundraising in 2022, as per Tracxn.
 COVID-19 pandemic-induced lockdowns gave a boom to online learning.
 However, 2022, which saw schools and offices opening up in a full-fledged fashion, brought lull and layoffs within this sector.
 Some companies even had to shut shop in the wake of the funding winter.
 Amid these uncertainties, investors see a hybrid future for the edtech space.
 The big players are already following suit.

 India’s 101st unicorn, Physicswallah ventured into the offline space with PW Vidyapeeth last year.
 Even edtech giant BYJU'S announced that it will open over 250 offline centers in 2023.